 The Natural History Museum is a treasure trove of delights where history never gets old…or boring!
 The free admission museum (a voluntary contribution is welcomed) is a real London highlight so can get a little hectic at peak times.

 The quietest time to visit is term time midweek, despite school trips.
-If visiting during weekends or holidays, arrive a little before the museum opens to avoid the crowds.
+If visiting during weekends or holidays, like half term, arrive a little before the museum opens to avoid the crowds.
 Alternatively, you can visit later on in the afternoon for the few hours before closing time.

 Head to the side entrance on Exhibition street – the queue here always moves quicker than the Cromwell Street main entrance.
 Exhibition Street doesn’t have steps so is perfect for buggies and wheelchairs.
 There’s cloakroom storage available and children under three can leave items for free.
 You can also leave your pushchair here free of charge but it does need to be folded down.